quantumlib/Qualtran/docs/reference/qualtran/QMontgomeryUInt.md

 fast modular multiplication.

 In order to convert an unsigned integer from a finite field x % p into Montgomery form you first must choose a value r > p where gcd(r, p) = 1.
-Typically this value is a power of 2.
+Typically, this value is a power of 2.

 Conversion to Montgomery form:
     [x] = (x * r) % p